Energy-filtered random-phase states as microcanonical thermal pure quantum states: Introduction

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec:def}, we define the density of states and, accordingly, the entropy and the inverse temperature that are evaluated from the density of states.
 In Sec.~\ref{sec:form}, we formulate the proposed method suitable for numerical simulations on classical computers as well as quantum computers.
 By further examining our formalism as a pure-state approach to a microcanonical ensemble, we show in Sec.~\ref{sec:form_purestate} that the energy-filtered state with an initial random state can be considered as a microcanonical TPQ state.
 In Sec.~\ref{sec:method}, we introduce a concrete Hamiltonian of the system for the demonstration of the proposed method, and describe the preparation of initial random states and the treatment of the time-evolution operator, both of which are appropriate to quantum computation.
 In Sec.~\ref{sec:results}, we demonstrate our proposed method by numerically calculating thermodynamic quantities of the one-dimensional spin-1/2 Heisenberg model up to 28 qubits.
 Finally, the paper is concluded with discussion in Sec.~\ref{sec:conclusions}.
-Additional details on the cumulative number of states, the energy-filtered random-phase state, translation to the canonical ensemble, the random-phase-product states, and numerical results for the smaller systems are provided in Appendixes ~\ref{app:cumulative}, ~\ref{app:equiv}, ~\ref{app:canonical}, ~\ref{app:rpps}, and ~\ref{app:smallN}, respectively.
+Additional details on the cumulative number of states, the energy-filtered random-phase state, translation to the canonical ensemble, and the random-phase-product states as well as additional numerical results are provided in Appendixes.
 Throughout the paper, we set $\hbar=1$ and the Boltzmann constant $k_B=1$.